Dermal fillers vs anti-wrinkle: learn the key differences, what each can address, and how a consultation led plan is developed individually.

 Both options are used for facial rejuvenation, but they work in very different ways.
-The best choice is rarely about what’s “stronger” or “better”.
-It’s about what your face is doing – movement, volume changes, skin quality – and what refined outcome you’re aiming for.
+The a considered choice is rarely about what’s “stronger” or “better”.
+It’s about what your face is doing, movement, volume changes, skin quality, and what refined outcome you’re aiming for.

 Anti-wrinkle treatments are designed to soften the appearance of lines that form from repeated facial movement.
 Think of expressions you make hundreds of times a day: frowning, squinting, raising your brows.
 Over time, those patterns can etch into the skin.